José "Quique" Rivera: "Menuda Urbe"

 (What a City), 2010, is a short stop-motion film created out of photos Rivera took in Puerto Rico alongside recycled objects and materials such as paper and wire, and was finished in California.
-The film shows a bird trying to escape a bustling city, but continually getting trapped by power lines, pollution, and money.
+The film shows a bird trying to escape a bustling city, but continually gets trapped by power lines, pollution, and money.
 Rivera also had a solo art show titled Menuda Urbe including still works inspired from the film in 2011.

 Exhibitions

 Collections

-Rivera does not currently have work on display in a museum or gallery since he works mainly in stop-motion animation and film, but has had work exhibited at the Museum of Latin American Art, the Museum of Art of Puerto Rico, the Galería Guatíbiri, and the Francisco Oller Gallery of UPR Río Piedras.
+Rivera does not currently have work on display in a museum or gallery since he works mainly in stop-motion animation and film, but has had work exhibited at the Museum of Latin American Art, the Museum of Art of Puerto Rico, the Galería Guatíbiri, and the Francisco Oller Gallery of UPR (University of Puerto Rico) Río Piedras.

 Honors and awards

 Rivera has won multiple awards for both his personal films as well as group projects, and in 2016, Rivera received the United States Artist Fellowship award, a monetary award given to recognize artists and their work.
 Some of Rivera's most notable awards include the Best Animation Award at the 2015 Los Angeles Independent Film Festival, where he was also nominated for Best Music Video, and the Grand Jury Award at the 2012 New Orleans Film Festival.
-Other awards include but are not limited to:
+Other awards include, but are not limited to: